 Fashion designers can be stiff creatures, especially when it comes to divulging their history or feelings in an interview.
-But Risa Aizawa is not your run-of-the-mill fashion designer.
-She is a member of the five-person Akihabara-born idol group Dempagumi.inc, known more for it’s hardcore dedication to otaku fandom than for its runway shows.
-Even so, she will be debuting her brand Memuse on the runway during next week’s Amazon Fashion Week Tokyo, and the show is already one of the most buzzed about of the week.
+However, Risa Aizawa is not your run-of-the-mill fashion designer.
+She is a member of the five-person Akihabara-born idol group Dempagumi.inc, known more for it’s hard-core dedication to otaku fandom than for its runway shows.
+Even so, she debuted her brand Memuse on the runway during the recent Amazon Fashion Week Tokyo, and the show was one of the most buzzed about of the week.

 “Hello!”
 I am greeted with a warm welcome and a large smile.